 Since 2007, Dr. Guan-Raczkowski has served as an adjunct faculty member for the Social Science division at MxCC.
-She taught General Psychology, Introduction to Early Childhood Education, and Infants & Toddlers Growth and Development.
+She taught General Psychology, Child and Adolescent Development, Introduction to Early Childhood Education, and Infants & Toddlers Growth and Development.
 Dr. Guan-Raczkowski also taught Intro to Information Technology at the University of Connecticut.

 From 1998 to 2005, Dr. Guan-Raczkowski was Educational Technology Specialist at MxCC, Quinebaug Valley Community College, and Three Rivers Community College.
 Her main responsibilities were researching new technology, integrating new technology into curriculums, and training faculty to use technology in teaching.

-In her free time, Dr. Guan-Raczkowski treasures time with her husband and daughter, who was adopted at 6 years old from China.
-To bring her daughter up to speed with her second language, English, Dr. Guan-Rackowski provided her regular mini-lessons of English and math.
-Being a world traveler, she has visited many cities such as London, Paris, Rome, Barcelona, Amsterdam, Athens, Istanbul, Cairo, Sydney, Melbourne, and Cairns.
-Although every city has its charm, her most favorite city belongs to Turkey’s Istanbul, where it has a mixture of oriental and western cultures.
+In her free time, Dr. Guan-Raczkowski treasures time with her husband and daughter.
+Being a world traveler, she has visited many cities such as London, Paris, Rome, Venice, Florence, Milan, Barcelona, Amsterdam, Athens, Istanbul, Cairo, Sydney, Melbourne, Cairns, and Taipei.
+Although every city has its charm, her most favorite city belongs to Turkey’s Istanbul where it has a mixture of oriental and western cultures.

 Dr. Guan-Raczkowski is a member of several choral groups in Connecticut and Massachusetts.
 She participated in international choral competitions and traveled to various cities to perform Chinese choral works including Yellow River Cantata and Asking the Sky and the Earth Cantata.
 Her most memorable performance is singing a Chinese contemporary Cantata, “Asking the Sky and the Earth”, with 400 singers in Sydney Opera House in July of 2012.
 In December of 2012, she traveled to Frankfurt, Munich, Prague, and Vienna for a singing festival.
 Her choral group performed two songs in the Golden Hall of Vienna Musikverein and won a Gold Award in the 2012 Vienna World Choral Festival of Adults.